Randgalt/record-builder/README.md

     annotationProcessor 'io.soabase.record-builder:record-builder-processor:$version-goes-here'
     compileOnly 'io.soabase.record-builder:record-builder-core:$version-goes-here'
 }

-tasks.withType(JavaCompile) {
-    options.fork = true
-    options.forkOptions.jvmArgs += '--enable-preview'
-    options.compilerArgs += '--enable-preview'
-}
-tasks.withType(Test) {
-    jvmArgs += "--enable-preview"
-}
 ```

 ### IDE

 Depending on your IDE you are likely to need to enable Annotation Processing in your IDE settings.

-## Enable Preview

-Note: records are a preview feature only.
-You'll need take a number of steps in order to try RecordBuilder:

-- Install and make active Java 15 or later
-- Make sure your development tool is using Java 15 or later and is configured to enable preview features (for Maven I've documented how to do this here: [https://stackoverflow.com/a/59363152/2048051](https://stackoverflow.com/a/59363152/2048051))
-- Bear in mind that this is not yet meant for production and there are numerous bugs in the tools and JDKs.

-Note: I've seen some very odd compilation bugs with the current Java 15 and Maven.
-If you get internal Javac errors I suggest rebuilding with `mvn clean package` and/or `mvn clean install`.

 ## Customizing